BahodirovaS/Take4/Passenger/README.md

 - [FIXED]eta once the ride has started on the passenger screen needs to be fixed to match actual google maps data
 - [FIXED]passenger needs eta of driver and eta to get to destination
 - [FIXED]active ride page for passenger doesn't show origin address -> destination address underneath "Active Ride"
+- [FIXED]scheduled ride isn't in order for passenger. the label "wednesday" is getting cut off
+- [FIXED]set up bank account button isn't working
+- [FIXED]for driver app, remove the "setup required" in wallet once bank is set up. maybe it's because of the test but it shows         incomplete
+- [FIXED]buttons for different screens overflow words

 - tip is showing up in the Connect account of the driver, but the fare share isn't
 - tipping page won't pop up for passenegers if the app refreshes.
 Make it so if the tip is false, they can't go to home screen?

 - show banner to set up wallet before allowing drivers to be active
-- for driver app, remove the "setup required" in wallet once bank is set up. maybe it's because of the test but it shows incomplete

-- buttons for different screens overflow words
+- active ride page for passenger has the back arrow and the location button too low

+- Ride time for the ridecompleted page is innacurate. it shows the estimated ride time, but should show how long has passed since the ride began

 - put back the map button to go to the back screen for passengers
 - tap to change photo for driver crashes the app
+- the car icon on the map for the driver is ginormous, make it smaller

 - filter pets